-To keep everyone safe, PriMED Physicians has implemented new office protocols:
+To keep everyone safe, PriMED Physicians continues to implement improved processes for COVID-19:

 - Please avoid coming to our offices without an appointment.

-- When you arrive for your appointment, please remain in your car and call us to check in and to receive further instructions.
+- When you arrive for your appointment, you can remain in your car and call us to check in and to receive further instructions.
 If you are at the office for a well or routine visit, and for comfort or transportation reasons you need to wait inside, the offices' waiting rooms can accommodate a few people, with distancing.

 - Sick patients are directed to a separate entrance where you will meet a member of our staff for escort to your exam room.

 - Exam rooms and restrooms for sick patients are separated from facilities for well patient.
 Equipment and exam rooms are thoroughly cleaned and disenfected between visits.

-- All patients are now escorted to and from exam rooms, with “check out” happening in the exam room.
+- All patients are now escorted to and from exam rooms, with “check out” happening in the exam room for sick patients.

 - When you're not at home, wear a mask or facial covering.
 It's required to wear a facial covering - even if it's homemade - to your appointment.
 (Patients and caregivers will be given a mask, if needed.)
 It can reduce the spread of the virus and help people who may have the virus - and do not know it - from transmitting it to others.
 Here's a video on cloth face covering for COVID-19.
 Masks are not recommended for children under two years old or for those with breathing problems.
 If you're concerned about falling, and the mask limits your vision, please use your best judgement.

 We are taking these safeguards for everyone's wellbeing.